 Alliance strongly recommends that providers and sites that are currently going thru the Alliance credentialing process and any future enrollment/credentialing requests and are not currently enrolled in NCTracks to enroll in NCTracks effective immediately.
 Alliance will not be able to enroll providers in Alpha until the provider is successfully enrolled in NCTracks.

 Alliance will continue to credential providers.
-Effective June 12, 2017, providers may receive two notification letters from Alliance.
+Providers may receive two notification letters from Alliance.
 A provider will receive a credentialing letter once a credentialing decision has been made.
 However, if a provider is not enrolled in NCTracks the provider will not be enrolled in Alliance and entered into Alpha until the provider is successfully and correctly enrolled in NCTracks.
 Providers are responsible for notifying Alliance at [email protected] once they are enrolled in NCTracks.
-The provider will receive a separate enrollment letter from Alliance once Alliance is able to confirm verification that the provider is enrolled correctly in NCTracks.
+The provider will receive a separate enrollment notification from Alliance once Alliance is able to confirm verification that the provider is enrolled correctly in NCTracks.
 If a provider is enrolled in NCTracks at the time the credentialing approval is completed they will receive only one letter, a Credentialing/Enrollment approval letter.